Michael Eriksson

 Secondly (and more importantly), they are too detached from the core of their meanings:

-The lesser evil is “pro-life”, as the motivation of the pro-lifers almost invariably are motivated by exactly a wish for (human) life, the belief that it is (literally or metaphorically) holy, etc., and as this attitude is usually held through a wide set of opinions in different settings, e.g. a pacifist attitude to military conflicts.
+The lesser evil is “pro-life”, as the pro-lifers almost invariably are motivated by exactly a wish for (human) life, the belief that it is (literally or metaphorically) holy, etc., and as this attitude is usually held through a wide set of opinions in different settings, e.g. a pacifist attitude to military conflicts.
 Even here, however, the core implication is limited to such a small scope that the term is over-broad—and it is certainly possible, if likely rare, to combine strongly negative feelings on abortion with positive feelings on military interventionism or the death penalty.

 For “pro-choice”, however, little excuse can be found.
 Firstly, the abortion issue has little to do with choice, and what the pro-choicers want is usually something radically different, namely to give women a one-sided right.
 This while excluding choice and influence by others, including both the father and the foetus.
 Moreover, a “pro-choice” in other areas is often absent.
 For instance, very many pro-choicers are in favor of mandatory health insurance schemes and, more generally, a loss of choice for the individual in favor of “nanny government”.
 The term is so misleading that I, were I to hear it for the first time without knowing the background, might have taken it to imply something in the Libertarian and/or non-nanny government direction—but these are manifestly not opinions that dominate among pro-lifers.